airdipu/Bank-Customer-Churn/README.md

 This is a repository include Python Notebook for Bank customer churn data analysis.
 The task is to use the data from the dataset to answer a set of questions related to churn.

+## Code run

+Need to keep data and file in the same folder to run the Python notebook.

 ## Dataset
 The dataset contains the following columns: